 Phones are more expensive

 While the monthly plans for prepaid iPhones are much cheaper than plans from the major carriers, that situation is reversed when buying the phone itself.
 The major carriers subsidize the price of the phone, meaning they pay Apple the full price of the phone and then discount it to customers to entice them to sign two-year contracts.
 Since prepaid carriers don't have contracts, they have to charge closer to full price for the phones.
-That means a 16GB iPhone 4S from a prepaid carrier will cost $500-$650, as opposed to $199 from a carrier that requires you to sign a contract.
+That means a 16GB iPhone 5C from a prepaid carrier will cost around $450, as opposed to $99 from a carrier that requires you to sign a contract.
 Big difference.

 Often can't get top-of-the-line phones

 The other hardware-related downside of the prepaid carriers is that they don't offer the most deluxe versions of the iPhone.
-As of this writing, Cricket and Virgin only offer the 16GB iPhone 4S and 8GB iPhone 4.
-You can't get the 32GB or 64GB iPhone 4S from them.
-Straight Talk offers the iPhone 5, but if you plan to use the other carriers and want the additional storage space, you'll need to go to a traditional carrier.
+As of this writing, Cricket only offers the 16GB iPhone 5S, while Straight Talk only has the 4S and 5, not either of the 5C or 5S.
+So, if you need the latest model or more storage capacity, you'll need to go to a traditional carrier.

 Unlimited plans aren't truly unlimited